DaVinci Resolve Export IMAGE: PNG, JPG, TIFF (2023!)

 Featured DaVinci Resolve Export Images

-davinci resolve 18.5 export grab still image
+davinci resolve export frame

 Before getting started, ensure you have the desired timeline resolution set in the “Project Settings”, for the highest quality output.